RsyncProject/rsync/rsync.1.md

     These options also exist in the `--daemon` mode section.

     If rsync was complied without support for IPv6, the `--ipv6` option will have no effect.
-The `rsync -V` output will contain "`no IPv6`" if is the case.
+The `rsync --version` output will contain "`no IPv6`" if is the case.

 0.  `--checksum-seed=NUM`